 The faculty member prepares a complete promotion dossier according to guidelines provided by the Provost and forwards it to the chair of the Departmental personnel committee.
+Non-Tenure-Track faculty may also request a prepromotion review as specified in 4.6.5.1.
 The process for promotion review follows the steps outlined in Section 4.6.2.